Community Led Housing

 Community Action has been commissioned by the Isle of Wight Council to help with the delivery of their new Community Led Housing Programme made possible by monies from the government’s Community Housing Fund.

 ‘Image courtesy White Design’

 We are here to support groups by giving advice, sharing best practice from other areas, and helping identify additional professional and technical advice as they take forward schemes in their communities.

-Grant funding is also available to help towards the set up costs, feasibility work including professional fees, and ultimately with land purchase and building costs.
+Grant funding* is also available to help towards the set up costs, feasibility work including professional fees, and potentially with land purchase and building costs

 What is Community Led Housing?